Skip to main content

 FAQ

-How do I make a generated slogan sound more original?
+How do I make a generated slogan sound less generic?

-Swap out a generic noun for your brand name, a location, or a specific product.
-Replace common adjectives with something more concrete — 'faster invoicing' beats 'better results'.
-Run several batches, pick the structure you like best, and rewrite the individual words to match your brand's actual personality.
+Swap a common noun for your brand name, a specific product, or a location.
+Replace flat adjectives like 'better' or 'smarter' with something concrete — 'invoices paid in 24 hours' beats 'faster results' every time.
+Run two or three batches across adjacent industry settings, pick the structure you like, then rewrite the individual words to match your actual brand voice.

-Can I trademark a slogan generated by this tool?
+Can I trademark a slogan this tool generates?

 What's the difference between a slogan and a tagline?

-A tagline is a permanent fixture tied to your brand identity — think Nike's 'Just Do It'.
-A slogan is often campaign-specific and can rotate with your marketing.
-This generator works for both, but if you're looking for something to put on your logo or website header permanently, treat it as a tagline and hold it to a higher standard.
+A tagline is a permanent brand fixture — Nike's 'Just Do It' doesn't rotate with campaigns.
+A slogan is often campaign-specific and can change with each promotion.
+This generator works for both, but if you're putting it on a logo or website header for the long term, hold it to tagline standards: it needs to survive years, not just a single ad run.